JakeDEsposito/cs-460-db-backend-web-application/Design_Manual.md

 <br>

 ## Security
 This project has simple security components.
 There is no cryptographic concepts  of any sort involved.
 Each user cannot access other users' account; the system checks the correctness of inputed passwords for each user.
+We also take advantage of MySQL's built in user creation queries and user system.